 - Rich Media (Flash, AJAX, Quicktime, AVIs, MPEGS, Java Applets, etc.)

 - Provide an alternative to Rich Media presentations whenever possible.

 - No visitor should be denied accessing content due to technical assumptions.
 A visitor should always be able to get the message of a page, regardless of browser/plugin/client operating system.
 Not necessarily the same experience, but the same content.

-We continually add engaging, artful images to NYIT's portfolio of campus life and academic photography that helps tell the our story.
-C&M is happy to share images with members of the NYIT community who are working on print or digital projects.
-Please reach out to your Point of Contact for any photography needs.
+We continually add engaging, artful images to NYIT’s portfolio of campus life and academic photography that helps tell the our story.
+SCEA is happy to share images with members of the NYIT community who are working on print or digital projects.
+Please place a request for any photography needs.